NazioByte/OpenOfficeToPDFSharp/README.md

 # OpenOfficeToPDFSharp

-Convert any Office document file extension to only PDF.
+Convert any Office document file extension to only PDF without Interop.

 ## 🔵 Usage